magomimmo/modern-cljs/doc/tutorial-14.md

 $ git checkout -b tutorial-14-step-2
 ```

-The last `git` command clones the step-1 in the step-2 branch and
+This `git` command clones the step-1 in the step-2 branch and sets the
-sets the latter as the active branch in preparation of the next work we
+latter as the active branch in preparation of the next work we have to
-have to do.
+do.

 ## Step 2 - Enliving the server-side

 In the Step 1 of this tutorial we prepared the field for introducing
 [Enlive][11], one of the most famous CLJ libs in the clojurean
 community.
 There are already [few Enlive tutorials available online][12]
-and I'm not going to compete with who is more knowledgeable than me on
+and I'm not going to add anything, but the simplest use case which
-this topic.
-In this step of the tutorial I'm only going to introduce the
-few things that will allow us to implement a very simple server-side
+allows us to implement the server-side only Shopping Calculator in
-Shopping Calculator in accordance with the progressive enhancement
+accordance with the progressive enhancement principle.
-principle.

 The reasons why I choose Enlive are very well motivated by
 [David Nolen][13] in its [nice tutorial][14] on Enlive: